firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/slice.md

 ---
 layout: default
-title: ARRAY-SLICE
+title: ARRAY_SLICE
-description: Reference material for ARRAY-SLICE function
+description: Reference material for ARRAY_SLICE function
 parent: SQL functions
 ---

-# ARRAY-SLICE
+# ARRAY_SLICE

 Returns a slice of the array based on the indicated offset and length.